AirshipCMS/Docs/Using-Layouts-and-Templates.md

 ---

 ## Client-Side Rendering for SPAs
-if you are building a single page application, you probably only need a template that loads on the root url for the spa. in airship, you can set which pages should behave like a spa.
+If you are building a single page application, you probably only need a template that loads on the root url for the SPA.
+In Airship CMS, you can set which pages should behave like a SPA.
+(Documentation coming soon).